Primary Goal of this Step

 Purchase a guestbook

-Guestbooks allow the family to know who attended the funeral.
+Guestbooks allow the family to know who attended the funeral, and you may purchase one from the funeral home or from a stationery store.
 Guestbooks are usually placed at the entrance to the service venue.